suesai/configuration/README.md

-# karabiner
+# configuration
-configuration of karabiner elements
+configuration files for commonly used software